colinmollenhour/php-rate-limiter/README.md

 # Cm\RateLimiter

-A flexible PHP library implementing 5 different rate limiting algorithms using Redis.
+A flexible PHP library implementing 5 different rate limiting algorithms using Redis with **enhanced API supporting separate burst capacity and sustained rates**.
 Includes comprehensive performance testing and supports Redis alternatives like Dragonfly, KeyDB, and Valkey.

 > **Note:** This is a standalone fork of [bvtterfly/sliding-window-rate-limiter](https://github.com/bvtterfly/sliding-window-rate-limiter), refactored to remove Laravel dependencies and support multiple algorithms.